 Data Collection

-Health insurance companies should be expected to systematically collect, maintain, protect, and report on, at minimum, enrollee data on race, ethnicity, preferred language, sex assigned at birth, gender identity, sexual orientation, and disability.
+Health insurance companies should be expected to systematically collect, maintain, protect, and report on, at minimum, enrollee data on race, ethnicity, income, occupation, geographic location, highest level of education, preferred language, sex assigned at birth, gender identity, sexual orientation, and disability.
 When collecting, maintaining, and reporting this data, health insurers should aim to align their practices with established national standards that are, where possible, aligned across the healthcare ecosystem.

 Health insurance companies should utilize industry-wide best practice in terms of data collection strategies and survey language that has been consumer-tested and is widely recognized for increased accuracy and responsiveness.
 (The Appendix provides specific language for health insurance company consideration and also directs companies to other widely recognized sources for data collection integrity.)
 This Principle recognizes the work that is currently underway to develop evidence-based, stakeholder driven demographic data standards and that future work should be informed by this ongoing work.